-GovCon Risk Review: The Top 5 Regulations You Need to Know
+The Top Regulations You Need to Know as a Government Contractor

 Avoid the Cost of Non-Compliance & Mitigate Your Risk

 Whether organizations are covered by these regulations typically depends on their headcount, and the size and type of (service, construction, etc.) their contracts.
 Based on this, the best approach for any government contractor regarding compliance is to first start by determining which regulations cover their organization.
-As a primer on these regulations, I’ve chosen the five regulations specific to federal contractors that I receive the most questions about.
+For this article, I’ve chosen the five regulations specific to federal contractors that I receive the most questions about from my clients.

 The following three regulations require some separate actions, such as reporting, but all are covered under the enforcement umbrella of the Office of Federal Contract Compliance Programs (OFCCP).

-The cost and penalties for non-compliance can include:
+The cost and penalties for non-compliance with federal contracts can include:

 - Back pay and other ‘make whole’ relief for aggrieved individuals identified during an OFCCP audit, and;